simianarmy/elm-mazes/README.md

 ## Preview

-Run elm-reactor to load the local web server
+cd to project directory

+    > open index.html

-And then open [http://localhost:8000/Main.elm?debug](http://localhost:8000/Main.elm?debug) to see it in action!
+to see it in action!